seancfoley/IPAddress/ipaddress.md

   - **Sorting and comparison** of host names, addresses, address strings and subnets

-  - **Address data structures** including the trie, associative trie, corresponding sets and maps, providing additional address operations such as group containment operations, sorting operations, prefix block operations, and alternative subnet traversals
+  - **Address data structures** including the trie, associative trie, corresponding sets and maps, providing additional address operations such as group containment operations, sorting operations, prefix block operations, and alternative subnet traversals.
+Also, the two collections options, the IP address sequential range list backed by an array of sequential ranges, and the IP address containment trie backed by a trie, both optimized and efficient types to maintain collections of addresses.

   - **Integrate with standard types.**  For Java, this includes the primitive signed types and the standard library classes `java.net.InetAddress`, `java.net.Inet6Address`, `java.net.Inet4Address`, and `java.math.BigInteger`.
 For Go, this includes the primitive unsigned types and the Go standard library types `net.IP`, `net.IPAddr`, `net.IPMask`, `net.IPNet`, `net.TCPAddr`, `net.UDPAddr`, `net/netip.Addr`, `net/netip.AddrPort`, `net/netip.Prefix`, and `big.Int`.